tnir/website-3/gitpod/docs/self-hosted/latest/infrastructure/on-gke.md

 - Installation of [calico](https://docs.projectcalico.org) as CNI and NetworkPolicy implementation
 - Installation of [cert-manager](https://cert-manager.io/) for self-signed SSL certificates
 - A [gitpod.io](https://github.com/gitpod-io/gitpod) deployment

+> **Note:** GKE Dataplane V2 uses Cilium as container network interface (CNI) which is not supported by Gitpod.
+Please use GKE Dataplane V1.